The Celiac Support Association, CSA/USA, is a national support organization that provides information and

 540 Cornish Drive, Encinitas, CA 920224 760-753-7376

 San Diego CSA's next meeting will be the Thriving Gluten Free event.
-This exciting event will feature three speakers:
+This exciting event will feature four speakers:

 - Melinda Dennis, internationally respected Registered Dietician specializing in gluten free